 Welcome To Wistow School's Home Learning Page

 Welcome to Wistow School’s Home Learning page.
-This is a zone that parents and children can access in order to work in partnership with school, in order to continue to learn and thrive, as the school is now partially closed in line with the government's latest lockdown announcement.
+This is a zone that parents and children can access in order to work in partnership with school, in order to continue to learn and thrive, if the school had to partially close or we faced another lockdown and needed remote learning.

 As a teaching team, we will endeavour to provide the children with work, spellings, arithmetic homework and projects to keep the children on track with their learning.
 We need you, as the parents, to work with us in supporting your child when needed and to encourage them to complete the work set.

-Each class will have their own page, which will be updated if and when needed, and have a timetable for the week’s learning ahead.
+Each class has their own page, which will be updated if and when needed, and have a timetable for the week’s learning ahead.
 Learning time is invaluable and this is why we have put together the resources for you and your child/ren to access.

 We completely understand that if your child falls ill or yourself there may be gaps in the children’s work, but please do all you can, when you can.